Brite Advisors Pty Ltd

 Salesforce

-The Receivers are also aware that some Beneficiaries have received correspondence from a party purporting to provide “Brite Client Help”.
+The Receivers are aware that some Beneficiaries have received communications from either a party purporting to provide “Brite Client Help” or former Brite financial advisors

-The Receivers did not authorise this communication and have no affiliation with the group purporting to provide “Brite Client Help”, nor have the Receivers shared, or consented to the sharing of, any personal Beneficiary data.
+The Receivers have not authorised any communication and have no affiliation with the group purporting to provide “Brite Client Help” or former Brite financial advisers, nor have the Receivers shared, or consented to the sharing of, any personal Beneficiary data.

 We encourage you to carefully consider whether you should provide any personal information to the persons purporting to provide support as offered in the communication.